This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may get medicine called anesthesia to numb the area where the procedure will be done.

-- Your caregiver will insert a needle into your breast where the lump was found.
+- Your healthcare provider will insert a needle into your breast where the lump was found.
 The needle is attached to a syringe.
-Your caregiver may need to get more than one sample.
+Your healthcare provider may need to get more than one sample.
 X-rays with a monitor or ultrasound may be used to locate the tissue or lump.
 When the needle reaches the lump, fluid or cells are sucked out into the syringe.
 The needle will then be removed and the skin will be covered with a bandage.
 The samples collected will then be sent to a lab for tests.

 After your procedure: